zriyansh/signoz.io/blog/2022-02-02-opentelemetry-falcon.md

    source mypython/bin/activate
    ```

-   You can read more about [creating virtual environments](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/) in Python.

 3. **Installing necessary OpenTelemetry and Python packages**<br></br>
    The `base.txt` file contains all the necessary OpenTelemetry and Python packages needed for instrumentation.
 In order to install those packages, run the following command: